slimbootloader/documentation/source/developer-guides/configuration.rst

 YAML Files
 ^^^^^^^^^^^^
-* All platform configuration settings including memory, silicon, GPIO, OS boot policy, security settings etc are declared in a custom format and uses YAML Syntax.
+* All platform configuration settings including memory, silicon, GPIO, OS boot policy, security settings etc are declared in a custom format and uses YAML Syntax
+  (:ref:`configuration-spec`).
 * YAML configuration files, in general are located in project specific board folder, while some common configuration files are located at Platform\CommonBoardPkg\CfgData.
 * For example, you can find the configuration files for Apollo Lake platform under Platform\ApollolakeBoardPkg\CfgData folder.